-For older people it’s important to have as many hobbies as possible, in order to combat any feelings of loneliness and to keep fit and active.
-Cooking can provide you and your loved ones with plenty of benefits, and there are plenty of guides and recipes out there for you learn how to perfect your meals.
+For older people it's important to have as many hobbies as possible, in order to combat any feelings of loneliness and to keep fit and active.
+Cooking can provide you and your loved ones with plenty of benefits, and there are many guides and recipes out there to help you perfect your meals.

-It’s highly-likely that the food that you create in your kitchen will be much healthier than the processed foods you find in supermarkets.
-Likewise, you can ensure that it’s lower in calories and more nutritious than the meals served up in restaurants and fast food outlets.
+It's highly likely that the food you create in your kitchen will be much healthier than the processed foods you find in supermarkets.
+Likewise, you can ensure that it's lower in calories and more nutritious than the meals served up in restaurants and fast food outlets.

 2. Happy Happy Happy

 Cooking the perfect meal is going to bring a smile to your face.
-You could be in a foulest of moods beforehand but once you taste your food and see the reactions of your loved ones eating it, your frown will be turned upside-down.
+You could be in the foulest of moods beforehand, but once you taste your food and see the reactions of your loved ones eating it, your frown will be turned upside-down.

 There have been studies which suggest cooking is a therapeutic activity.
 According to the Like to Cook blog, this is because:

 As we mentioned at the beginning of this article, cooking will also provide you with a great feeling of accomplishment.
-By the end of your session you’ll be left being very proud over the meal you have made.
+By the end of your session you'll be left very proud of the meal you have made.